crpowell924/lights-out/README.md

 ## Available Scripts

-Once you have this repository cloned (and React and Node.js installed), navigate to the lights-out project directory (`cd lights-out`).
+Once you have this repository cloned, navigate to the lights-out project directory (`cd lights-out`).

+Then run `npm install` to install all the project dependencies.

 From there, you can run from your command line:

 ### `npm start`